ManticoreGamesInc/platform-documentation/src/tutorials/improving_your_game.md

 Depth can be one of the most challenging parts of game design, and focuses on what the gameplay experience will be like for a player who plays for a long time.

-Some depth can take the form of a well-developed game world, with background stories that are conveyed throughout, with dialogues or environment clues.
+Some depth can take the form of a well-developed game world, with background stories that are conveyed throughout, with dialogs or environment clues.
 However, the aspect that keeps players likely to return is the ability to set **goals** in your game.

 Possible goals are important information to communicate, and many games succeed by having different types of goals that attract different types of players.